 Malware and other viruses are known to be relentless for their attacks on phones; they will always cause you a series of damage.
+It can be to the extent that hackers could gain access and control your phone or tablet remotely.
 Of course, it’s a big plus when you stay alert of any malware signs on your phones.
 However, how can you tell whether your phone is under malware attack?
 Let’s find out.

 Here are some of the typical signs for malware attacks

 In this article, the team at VPN VANGUARD tried to point out some of the unusual signs that indicate your smartphone is under malware attack.
 Therefore, if your device shows any of these five strange behaviors, then you should consider taking immediate action.

 If you start observing invasive adverts and annoying ad pop-ups on your phone, then it’s a clear-cut indication that your phone has been infected with either malware or adware.
 Moreover, ads that pop-up from nowhere and contain links to suspicious websites implies you have recently installed an infectious app.

 To eliminate the threat, compile a list of apps you installed recently.
 Uninstall and delete them as soon as you can.

 In some instances, you might see your phone sending a notification, warning about the exceeded data limit.
 Normally, this happens because most of the data is used to show adverts and ads that constantly pop-up on your phone screen.
 Therefore, if you observe an abrupt incomprehensible spike in data usage, then it’s an open sign that your phone has been infected with malware.